History of Tree Peonies

 The cult status of Japanese Tree peonies encouraged 18th century plant hunters to import tree peonies in to Europe, particularly France and England.
 These plant hunters like Veitch, Joseph Rock and Kelway started their own breeding programmes from some of the five wild species and other hybrids.

-The Americans crossed P.lutea and P. delavayi with japanese hybrids to produce some of the vibrant colours now available.
+The Americans crossed P.lutea (above) and P. delavayi with Japanese hybrids to produce some of the vibrant colours now available.
+The flowers have a short but colourful life!
+The shrubs are far more long lived.